jao11/XMIMSIM/User-guide.md

 ### <a id="export_canvas"></a>Printing and exporting the plot canvas

 The plot canvas can be printed and exported to several filetypes using the _Print_ and _Save as_ buttons to the right of the plot canvas.
-Both will result in an exact copy of the current state of the canvas: it will take into account all the changes that were made to the spectra properties, as well as any lines that were activated using the _Show line_ togglebuttons of the _Net-line intensitiesi_ section.
+Both will result in an exact copy of the current state of the canvas: it will take into account all the changes that were made to the spectra properties, as well as any lines that were activated using the _Show line_ togglebuttons of the _Net-line intensities_ section.
 Supported filetypes are PNG, EPS and PDF.

 ## <a id="preferences"></a>Global preferences